-The Ontario Federation of ATV Clubs was incorporated in the late nineties with a vision of facilitating the creation of a province-wide family of regional ATV Clubs.
+The OFATV was incorporated in the late nineties with a vision of facilitating the creation of a province-wide family of regional ATV Clubs.

 At the beginning, the main obstacle was the lack of recognition by the MTO of an ATV as an actual “vehicle,” which meant that an “ATV Club” could neither acquire liability insurance for a trail system, nor even acquire director’s insurance for a Club.